Hive-Hexagon/project_arduino/piscine_01/Piscine_de_Arduino.md

 * About the resistor, light-emitting diode (LED), breadboard, transistor, rectifier diode, relay, and capacitor.
 * How to read schematics, and the language of electronic circuits.
 * How to use digital input and outputs to create light effects
+* The difference between analog and digital
+* Measure analog voltage sources at different levels of precision

 Now go forth budding engineers, let there be photons.